 Course overview

-On this course you’ll explore the regeneration and adaptation of real buildings and sites and learn how to turn old commercial premises into exciting new spaces for exhibition, retail, leisure, eating and socialising purposes.
-You’ll develop skills in drawing, 3D modelling, computing, video-modelscope and computer-aided design (CAD).
+You'll explore the regeneration of actual buildings and sites, turning them into exciting new spaces for exhibition, retail, leisure, performance, spiritual, eating, and socialising purposes.
+You'll also develop visual communication skills in drawing, 3D modelling, computing, video-model scope, computer-aided design (CAD), and virtual reality.
+Your work will respond to future global challenges while reflecting the importance of sustainability and inclusivity.

 Key features

-• Benefit from the very latest facilities – CAD, modelscope, drawing studios, video visualisation equipment and prototype workshops.
+• Benefit from the latest facilities – CAD, model scope, drawing studios, video visualisation equipment and prototype workshops.

 GCE A-Level CCD